 As a professional counselor with 25 years experience supporting over 1000 individuals, families and groups, it is my pleasure and privilege to support you on your journey.

-This is my personal site, but I am the Co-Founder, Creative Director and Philosophy Instructor at DevaTree School of Yoga in Canada.
+This is my personal site, but I’m on Faculty at the University of the Fraser Valley in BC, and the the Co-Founder of DevaTree School of Yoga Canada.
 When I began incorporating Eastern philosophies into my Western approach to psychotherapy, clients started getting better faster.
 Yogis practice for many different reasons.
 For me, yoga has little to do with getting bendy and everything to do with presence, self-worth, and compassion.
 In this fast moving world, my meditative practices are an anchor–and they always bring me back to my heart, where the deepest truths live.

 My philosophy is that life is better when we speak our truth.
 Where, when, and how we speak it is different for everyone—because truth can be scary sometimes.